Paerux/ScreenCaptureOverlay/README.md

 Simple program that allows users to record a part of their screen and move it to anywhere they want.
-Probably useful on games where the game doesn't let players move its UI
+Probably useful on games where the game doesn't let players move its UI.
+Transparency of the window can be adjusted so players can still see the game screen underneath.
+To close a window just right click it.